Bioengineering Research Group

 Grupa Badawcza Bioinżynierii_Tomasz Lipiński

-Dr. Lipiński studied biotechnology at the University of Wrocław.
-After graduation, he joined the Institute of Immunology and Experimental Therapy of the Polish Academy of Sciences, where he obtained his doctoral degree.
-He completed research fellowships at the National Institute for Biological Standards and Control in Potters Bar, UK (funded by NATO), and at the University of Alberta in Edmonton, Canada, where he later worked as a Research Associate (2006–2010).
+Tomasz studied biotechnology at the University of Wrocław.
+After graduating, he was employed at the Institute of Immunology and Experimental Therapy of the Polish Academy of Sciences, where he obtained his PhD.
+He completed an internship at the National Institute for Biological Standards and Control in Potters Bar, United Kingdom (funded by a NATO scholarship), and at the University of Alberta in Edmonton, Canada, where he later worked as a Research Associate from 2006 to 2010.
+After returning to Poland, Dr. Lipiński joined the Wrocław Research Center EIT+, where he worked on the interdisciplinary NAOMIS – BioSens project.

 His team conducts research through interdisciplinary projects at the intersection of life sciences and nanotechnology.
 The biological research focuses on analyzing the activity of natural compounds, signal transduction pathways, and designing functional conjugates.
 The nanotechnology research covers biofunctionalization of nanoparticles and surfaces for applications as drug or vaccine carriers, the development of innovative nanophosphors for bioimaging, and more.